hacdias/hacdias.com/content/posts/2016/11/16/fundamentals-programming-data-types-ii/index.md

 categories:
   - articles
 tags:
-  - data-types
+  - data types
   - c
-  - computer-science
+  - computer science
-  - fundamentals-of-programming
+  - fundamentals of programming
 ---

 In our beginning articles, we mentioned that there are some